Skip to content

 All civil parish councils were formed in England under the Local Government Act 1894.
 The Urban District Council of Rugeley was formed at this time, when Brereton, including Hazel Slade, Slitting Mill and Etching Hill, was made into a separate civil parish within the Lichfield Rural District.

 Things changed in April 1972 with the Local Government Act 1972.
-This wide ranging legislation made sweeping changes the Local Government across England and Wales.
-Due to these changes Brindley Heath moved from the Lichfield Unban District, and together with the Cannock and Rugeley Urban Districts formed the newly created Cannock Chase District.
+This wide ranging legislation made sweeping changes to Local Government across England and Wales.
+Due to these changes Brindley Heath moved from the Lichfield Unban District, and together with the Cannock and Rugeley Urban Districts, formed the newly created Cannock Chase District.

 For much of the early 20th century most of Cannock Chase, including Brindley Heath was a coal mining area, but the open spaces and relatively poor heath land has been well used by the military.